mallory/e2ee/draft-e2ee.md

 From draft-dkg-hrpc-glossary-00, encryption is fundamental to the end-to-end principle.
 "End-to-End: The principal of extending characteristics of a protocol or system as far as possible within the system.
 For example, end-to-end instant message encryption would conceal communication content from one user's instant messaging application through any intermediate devices and servers all the way to the recipient's instant messaging application.
 If the message was decrypted at any intermediate point--for example at a service provider--then the property of end-to-end encryption would not be present."{{dkg}} Note that this only talks about the encrypted contents of the communication and not the metadata (often in plaintext) generated from it.

 The way to achieve a truly end-to-end encrypted communication system (with security and privacy properties) is indeed to encrypt, authenticate and provide integrity of the content of the data exchanged between the endpoints, e.g. sender(s) and receiver(s).
 The more common end-to-end technique used nowadays to achieve this makes use of the double-ratchet algorithm with an authenticated encryption scheme and of a Authenticated Key Exchange (AKE).
-The usage of this algorithms (or variants of them) is present in many modern messenger applications such as those considered in the IETF Messaging Layer Security working group, whose charter is to create a document that satisfies the need for several Internet applications for group key establishment and message protection protocols {{mls}}.
+The usage of this algorithms (or variants of them) is present in many modern messenger applications such as those considered in the IETF Messaging Layer Security working group, whose charter is to create a document that satisfies the need for several internet applications for group key establishment and message protection protocols {{mls}}.
 OpenPGP, mostly used for email, uses a different technique to achieve security and privacy.
 It is also chartered in the IETF to create a specification that covers object encryption, object signing, and identity certification {{openpgp}}.
 Both protocols rely on the use of asymmetric and symmetric encryption, and exchange long-term identity public keys amongst end points.

 There are dozens of documents in the RFC Series that fundamentally and technically define security and privacy providing schemes.
 Perhaps interesting work to be done would be to survey all existing documents of this kind to define, in aggregate, their common features.
-The point is, the IETF has clear mandate and demonstrated expertise in defining the specifics of secure and private communications of the Internet.
+The point is, the IETF has clear mandate and demonstrated expertise in defining the specifics of secure and private communications of the internet.

 While encryption is fundamental to the end-to-end principle, it does not stand alone.
 As in the history of all security, authentication and data integrity properties are also linked, and contributed to the end-to-end nature of end-to-end encryption.
 Permission of data manipulation or creation of pseudo-identities for third parties to allow access under the user's identity are against the intention of end-to-end encryption.
 Thus, end point authenticity must be established as (sub-)identities of the end user, and end-to-end integrity must also be maintained by the system.
 There is considerable system design flexibility available in entity authentication mechanisms and data authentication that still meet this requirement.